Regression-based proximal causal inference for right-censored time-to-event data: Introduction

-Several statistical methods have been proposed to detect the presence and quantify the potential impact of unmeasured confounding, and under certain conditions to de-bias effect estimates.
-Such approaches include negative control methods~\supercite{lipsitch2010negative}, sensitivity analysis~\supercite{robins2000sensitivity}, instrumental variable methods~\supercite{angrist1996identification}, difference-in-differences~\supercite{meyer1995natural}.
+Several statistical methods have been proposed to detect the presence of unmeasured confounding under certain conditions, and to potentially de-bias effect estimates, often under even stronger assumptions.
+Such approaches include negative control methods~\supercite{lipsitch2010negative}, sensitivity analysis~\supercite{robins2000sensitivity}, instrumental variable methods~\supercite{angrist1996identification}, and difference-in-differences~\supercite{meyer1995natural}.
 More recently, proximal causal inference (PCI) has emerged as a novel approach to de-bias causal effect estimates~\supercite{miao2018identifying,tchetgen2020introduction}.
-Proximal causal inference leverages a pair of negative control variables: (i) a negative control outcome (NCO), which is a priori known not to be causally impacted by the treatment in view, but is relevant for the unmeasured confounder in the sense of being associated with the latter; and (ii) a negative control exposure (NCE), which is a priori known do not have a direct causal effect on the outcome of interest, while being relevant for, and therefore associated with the unmeasured confounder.
-Factors satisfying either property (i) or (ii) are also sometimes referred to as outcome or treatment confounding proxies, respectively, reflecting the broader perspective that negative control variables are but an example of proxy variable of an unmeasured confounder, say $U$, for which they are relevant, in the sense that adjusting for $U$ would in principle render them irrelevant to confounding adjustment.
-Such proxies can therefore sometimes be appropriately viewed as error-prone measurements of the unmeasured confounding mechanism $U$, without necessarily having to specify the nature of the measurement error (e.g., classical measurement error) but rather allowing the latter to be unspecified.
-This nonparametric view of proxy variables is introduced in \textcite{miao2018identifying} who formally establish conditions under which a pair of treatment and outcome confounding proxy variables nonparametrically identify a causal effect in the presence of unmeasured confounding. \textcite{tchetgen2020introduction} generalize PCI to complex longitudinal studies and derive the proximal g-formula to identify the joint causal effects of time-varying treatments subject to both measured and latent time-varying confounding, extending James Robins' g-methods to the proximal setting~\supercite{fitzmaurice2008estimation}.
-They also propose proximal g-computation, a proxy-based generalization of the g-computation algorithm.
-In the case of continuous outcomes, under linear models for NCO $W$ and primary outcome $Y$ , \textcite{tchetgen2020introduction} establish that the corresponding proximal g-computation algorithm can be implemented by following a two-stage least-squares procedure.
-Recently, \textcite{liu2024regression} extended the two-stage regression approach to handle binary, polytomous, or count outcomes under a familiar generalized linear model formulation in a point exposure setting.
-As they demonstrate, the regression-based approach is appealing for routine application of PCI as it circumvents the need to solve certain complicated integral equations typically involved in nonparametric PCI estimation~\supercite{ghassami2022minimax}.
+Proximal causal inference leverages a pair of negative control variables: (i) a negative control outcome (NCO), which is a priori known not to be causally impacted by the treatment in view, but is relevant for the unmeasured confounder in the sense of being associated with the latter; and (ii) a negative control exposure (NCE), which is a priori known not to have a direct causal effect on the outcome of interest, while being relevant for, and therefore associated with the unmeasured confounder.
+Factors satisfying either property (i) or (ii) are also sometimes referred to as outcome or treatment confounding proxies, respectively.
+These variables can be regarded as proxies because conditioning on the unmeasured confounder renders them irrelevant to confounding adjustment. ~(Figure \ref{fig:nc-dag} (a)).
+Such proxies can therefore sometimes be appropriately viewed as error-prone measurements of the unmeasured confounding mechanism, without necessarily having to specify the nature of the measurement error (e.g., classical measurement error).
+This nonparametric view of proxy variables is introduced in \textcite{miao2018identifying} who formally establish conditions under which a pair of treatment and outcome confounding proxy variables nonparametrically identify a causal effect in the presence of unmeasured confounding.